markpmlim/ParaboloidMapping/README.md

 Before we could perform reverse mapping, we have to save the dual-paraboloid map.
 The user only need to press "s" or "S"; both textures will be saved to the ~/Documents/ folder without prompting.
 The files names are *Front.png* (*Front.hdr*) and *Back.png* (*Back.hdr*) depending on the value of the flag *_saveAsHDR*.
 The iOS version of **DPMapFromCubemap** doesn't have any option to save the 2 graphic files.
 We save all outputs as .png files.

 The 2 images of the dual-paraboloid map must be in the *Resources* folder of  **CubemapFromDPMap-macOS** after compilation of this program's source code.
-For your convenience, a copy of the dual-paraboloid maps are provided in the *Outputs* folder.
+For your convenience, a copy of the dual-paraboloid map is provided in the *Outputs* folder.
 The files *Front0.png* and *Back0.png* are the outputs of the fragment shader **GenerateDPM0.glsl** while *Front2.png* and *Back2.png* are the outputs of the fragment shader **GenerateDPM2.glsl** etc.

-To display a textured cube, the cubemap textures output by **CubemapFragmentShader2** shader are passed to the **VertexShader.glsl** and **FragmentShaders.glsl**.
+To display a textured cube, the cubemap texture output by **CubemapFragmentShader2** shader is passed to the **VertexShader.glsl** and **FragmentShaders.glsl**.
 The shader **CubemapFragmentShader2.glsl** take the outputs of **GenerateDPM2.glsl** as its inputs in order to get the following snapshot.

 ![](Documentation/Snapshot2.png)